calimero-project/calimero-gui/README.md

 * Show device information of a device in a KNX network
 * Read the IP configuration of a KNXnet/IP server (Local Device Management) or KNX device (Remote Property Services) using KNX properties
 * Scan KNX devices in a KNX subnet area/line, or check whether a specific KNX individual address is currently assigned to a KNX device
+* KNX properties viewer for KNX devices that implement an Interface Object Server (IOS)

 Supported Access Protocols
 --------------------------